 - Involuntary manslaughter § 18.2-36

 Violent Crime Penalties in Virginia

-Penalties for violent crime in Virginia range from a Class 1 misdemeanor for simple assault up to the death penalty for a capital murder conviction.
+Penalties for violent crime in Virginia range from a Class 1 misdemeanor for simple assault up to life imprisonment.
 The penalties for a violent crime conviction can be based in part on how seriously the victim was injured in certain instances.